December 7, 1985: The day Navratilova defeated her greatest rival Evert in the Australian Open final

 What exactly happened on that day?

-On this day, December 7 in 1985, Martina Navratilova defeated her greatest rival Chris Evert 6-2, 4-6, 6-2 in the final of the Australian Open.
+On this day, December 7, 1985, Martina Navratilova defeated her greatest rival Chris Evert 6-2, 4-6, 6-2 in the final of the Australian Open.
 Making the match all the more important, the world No 1 spot was on the line.
 It marked Navratilova’s third and last triumph in the tournament.
-It was already the 67th encounter between the two legends, and Navratilova, who had lost 16 out of their first 20 matches, now led 35-32.
+It was already the 67th encounter between the two legends, and Navratilova, who had lost 16 out of their first 20 matches, now led the series 35-32.
 It was also the 13th time the two faced each other in a Grand Slam final, with Navratilova winning 10 of those.

 The players involved: Martina Navratilova and Chris Evert

-- Martina Navratilova: the best in the world
+• Martina Navratilova: The best in the world

-At the start of 1985, Martina Navratilova, who was born in 1956, was the undisputed world No 1.
+At the start of the 1985 season, Martina Navratilova, who was born in 1956, was the undisputed world No 1.
 According to her rival Chris Evert, she took fitness to a new level in women’s tennis by introducing the idea of cross-training – playing other sports such as basketball in order to improve her physical conditioning.
 She reached the top spot for the first time in 1978 after claiming her maiden Grand Slam title at Wimbledon (defeated Evert 2-6, 6-4, 7-5 in the final).
 She successfully defended her crown at the All England Club in 1979, and in 1981 she triumphed for the first time at the Australian Open, each time defeating Evert in the final.
-In those years, Navratilova fought for the world No 1 spot with Evert and Tracy Austin, but starting in 1982 Navratilova took a strong hold on the tour.
+In those years, Navratilova fought for the world No 1 spot with Evert and Tracy Austin, but starting in 1982, Navratilova took a strong hold on the tour.

 That year she completed the career Grand Slam by lifting the trophy at both Roland-Garros (defeating Andrea Jaeger 7-6, 6-1) and Wimbledon (defeating Evert 6-1, 3-6, 6-2).
 In 1983, her hold on the tour turned into complete domination.
 When she arrived at the 1984 Australian Open, she had won the last six Grand Slam tournaments (from Wimbledon 1983 through the 1984 US Open), which was a record across the men’s and women’s tour.
 However, at the Australian Open, she missed the opportunity to complete a calendar-year Grand Slam.
 In 1985, Navratilova lost one of the greatest Roland-Garros finals of all time, defeated by Evert (6-3, 6-7, 7-5), whom she beat a few weeks later in the Wimbledon final (4-6, 6-3, 6-2) for her sixth title in London.
 She was then defeated in the US Open by Hana Mandlikova (7-6, 1-6, 7-6), but thanks to the 11 titles she had won throughout the year, she was still ranked No 1 in the world at the start of the 1985 Australian Open.